commitizen-tools/commitizen/docs/tutorials/auto_prepare_commit_message.md

 > This hook is invoked by git-commit right after preparing the
 > default log message, and before the editor is started.

-To automatically perform arbitrary cleanup steps after a succesful commit you can use a [post-commit Git hook][post-commit-docs]:
+To automatically perform arbitrary cleanup steps after a successful commit you can use a [post-commit Git hook][post-commit-docs]:

 > This hook is invoked by git-commit.
 It takes no parameters, and is invoked after a